 You are considering whether to file bankruptcy and want to know exactly what happens when you file bankruptcy.
-The purpose of this article is to provide insights what happens when you file bankruptcy.
+The purpose of this article is to provide insights into what happens when you file bankruptcy.

 What Happens When You File Bankruptcy?